 WilDi isn't the right answer for every window-replacement ad budget.
 A few honest cases where traditional channels still pencil out:

-If you're running a national or multi-region franchise with centralized brand campaigns, broadcast TV, network radio, and digital billboards still deliver scale that a neighborhood-deep mesh can't match.
-WilDi runs zone-level, not country-wide.
+If you're running a national or multi-region franchise with centralized brand campaigns, broadcast TV, network radio, and digital billboards still deliver scale that our current per-metro driver density can't match.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but at hyperlocal driver density, not broadcast TV scale yet.

 If your business is shipping 2,000 builder-grade windows per quarter to a tract-home developer, the channel is procurement relationships and bid lists, not consumer advertising.
 CPVD doesn't help you reach a national homebuilder's purchasing manager.